aws/aws-toolkit-azure-devops/Docs/secretsmanager-create-update.rst

     AWS environment variable *AWS_REGION* in the build agent process's environment.
 Tasks running in build agents hosted on Amazon EC2 instances (Windows or Linux) will also attempt to obtain the region using the instance metadata associated with the EC2 instance if no region is configured on the task or set in the environment variable.

+    **Note:** The regions listed in the picker are those known at the time this software was released.
+New regions that are not listed may still be used by entering the *region code* of the region (for example *us_west_2*).

 Secret Name
 -----------